 God’s power is the strength of the Holy Spirit in the inner person (Ephesians 3:16).
 However, many if not most Christians no longer know this strength.
 In his letter to the churches in Galatia, Paul wrote, “But I say, walk by the Spirit, and you will not gratify the desires of the flesh.
 For the desires of the flesh are against the Spirit, and the desires of the Spirit are against the flesh, for these are opposed to each other, to keep you from doing the things you want to do” (Galatians 5:16–17).
 Christians must live by the desires of the Spirit within themselves.

 God has provided a way of escape and endurance for those struggling with temptations (1 Corinthians 10:13).
 Live according to the Spirit of God by thinking on the things of the Spirit (Romans 8:5–6).
 Think of oneself as dead to sin and alive to God (Romans 6:11–12).
-By God’s grace, He has given to those who trust in Him freedom from sin as they journey through life toward holiness and finally eternal life.
+By God’s grace, He has given freedom from sin to those who trust in Him and raised from baptism as they journey through life toward holiness and finally eternal life.
 Thank God for He is good in all ways.
 God loves us, even while we were still sinners, Christ died for us (Romans 5:8).
 If you have not died with Christ and been buried with Christ in baptism, become obedient to that standard of doctrine and rise to the newness of life.